Peugeot 301 (2012): Specification

 Diesel engines available are, a 1.6 HDi with 91 bhp and a 1.6 blueHDi delivering 99 bhp, both mated only to a 5-speed manual gearbox.

 Name

 The model's 301 name was first used on a 1932 Peugeot 301, and the new 301 is the first Peugeot to start the revised naming strategy of using x01 and x08 to denote emerging market models and traditional market models.

 2017 facelift

 In 2017, Peugeot 301 received a facelift alongside its twin sister C-Elysée, the new front fascia includes a modification of the headlamps, a new grille on which displays the Peugeot logo instead of the bonnet, and DRLs (Daytime Running Lights).

 The new facelift also added as an option a touchscreen multimedia radio with Android Auto and Apple CarPlay.

 Other version

 Citroën C-Elysée

 A similar model to the 301, badged as a Citroën C-Elysée, was also launched at the Paris Motor Show in 2012.

 IKCO Tara

+In 2016, after the JCPOA was announced, Iran Khodro and PSA intended to jointly produce the Peugeot 301, Peugeot 208 and Peugeot 2008 as the IKAP (Iran Khodro Automobile Peugeot) joint venture.
+After the return of sanctions by the United States in 2018, Peugeot left Iran and IKAP was suspended.
+As a result, Iran Khodro modified Peugeot 301 to produce it indigenously and the result was IKCO Tara, which was unveiled for the first time on February 19, 2020.